The doctrine of Eclipse and Severability in Indian constitution

 Important case laws of this Doctrine

-There are many important cases that have discussed the doctrine of severability and eclipse.
+Many important cases have discussed the doctrine of severability and eclipse.
 Some of them are:-

 In the case of D.S Nakara & others vs U.O.I(Union of India), (AIR -1983)